Codeguy225/Adult-Income-Project-/README.md

 ## About Dataset

+The income dataset was extracted from 1994 U.S. Census database.

 An individual's annual incom results from various factors.
 Intuitvely, it is influenced by the individual's education level, age, gender, occupation, and etc.

+## Objective of the Project

+The goal of this machine learning project is to predict whether a person makes over 50K a year or not given their demographic variation.
+To achieve this, several classification techniques are explored and the random forest model yields to the best prediction result.

 ### Fields